DIY-NAMICsystem/Hardware_Documentation/Chapter_4.Component_Assembly-LED/README.md

 ___

 ### Introduction
-LEDs (light emitting diodes) are very cheap and abundant in our everyday lives.
-That’s why traditional Med Associates operant boxes use them for stimuli and why we are going to use them as well for the same purpose.

-For our operant boxes, we will be incorporating the LEDs into our customized nose ports.

-Below are some pictures of the LED in the noseports before we dive into the world of LEDs.
+LEDs (light emitting diodes) are incorporated into the customized nose ports to function as stimuli.

+\
 <p align="center">
     <img title = "figure1" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_4.Component_Assembly-LED/imgs/Figure_1.png?raw=true" align=center width=300/><br><br>
-    <b><i>Figure 1:</b> It is a little hard to see, but the LED has been threaded through the holes in the noseports. <b>Left:</b> Front View / <b>Right:</b> Back View</i>
+    <b><i>Figure 1:</b> The LED has been threaded through the holes in the noseports. <b>Left:</b> Front View / <b>Right:</b> Back View</i>
 </p>

 <p align="center">
     <img title = "figure2" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_4.Component_Assembly-LED/imgs/Figure_2.png?raw=true" align=center width=300/><br><br>
-    <b><i>Figure 2:</b> Now you can clearly see the blue LED in place!
-Using the multimeter to test the LEDs can be one way to weed out the faulty ones before soldering them in place. <b>Left:</b> Front View / <b>Right:</b> Back View</i>
+    <b><i>Figure 2:</b>  Using the multimeter to test the LED is helpful before soldering them in place. <b>Left:</b> Front View / <b>Right:</b> Back View</i>
 </p>

-### What are LEDs?

-A little primer on the LEDs before we actually venture too far in.
+### About LEDs

 LEDs, or diodes in general, have two polarized legs.
 One is the cathode (-) and the other is the anode (+).
 In LEDs, the cathode tip (-) is shorter than the anode (+).
 What I mean by polarized is that there is a directionality in the current flow.
 LEDs won’t light up unless you connect the cathode to ground (GND) and anode to power (PWR).
 Circuit diagram in **Figure 4** shows this directionality clearly.
 In order to power up the LED, current must flow from the anode to the cathod.
 And just a quick refresher for the engineering students reading this manual.
 The little diagonal arrows going in the 1 o’clock direction in the circuit symbol signifies that it is a light-emitting diode.
 Without the small arrows, the circuit symbol would signify a diode.

 <p align="center">
     <img title = "figure3" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_4.Component_Assembly-LED/imgs/Figure_3.png?raw=true" align=center width=300/><br><br>